MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 * Misleading or fraudulent.
 * Spam or malware.

-Examples of specific types of content that would be considered inappropriate for Edge add-ons include:
+Examples of specific types of content that would be considered inappropriate for Microsoft Edge Add-ons include:
 * Pornography or nudity.
 * Hate speech or symbols.
 * Violence or gore.